2020 Brisbane Broncos season: Season summary

 The following week, the Broncos looked to bounce back against the Manly-Warringah Sea Eagles in a limited capacity crowd at Central Coast Stadium.
 Brisbane got off to a good start, leading 18-0 after the first 30 minutes of the game.
 However, a try that would've put Brisbane up 24-0 was controversially disallowed when it was deemed that the Manly defenders were obstructed.
 The disallowed try appeared to change the momentum of the game, as Manly piled on 20 unanswered points to come back and defeat Brisbane.
 Ben Te'o also made his return to the club, playing his first game for the Broncos since 2012, and his first NRL game since the 2014 grand final.

 With starting hooker Jake Turpin injured and the Broncos releasing Andrew McCullough before the season restarted, former Kiwis hooker Issac Luke joined the club mid-season from the St. George Illawarra Dragons and made his club debut in Brisbane's 27-6 defeat against the Knights.
+The club's decision to recruit Te'o and Luke drew criticism.

 The Broncos' Round 7 clash against the Gold Coast Titans was clouded with negativity, with the home crowd booing Brisbane off the field at half-time, where the Broncos were down 22-0.
 Media pundits and fans also took aim at the Broncos players for laughing and socialising with Titans players after the game had ended, with the Broncos going down 30-12.

 Brisbane's woes continued, picking up their sixth straight loss against the New Zealand Warriors after leading 10-0 at one stage, before conceding a 26-16 defeat.
 Broncos players, such as Alex Glenn and Brodie Croft, were pictured crying after the loss and being consoled by sympathetic Warriors players.
 Media pundits were skeptical of the legitimacy of the emotional out-pour from Broncos players, as they had faced backlash the prior week for laughing with Titans players at full time.